Can someone claim on my car insurance without me knowing about it?

 What happens when a false car insurance claim is made?

-If you try to make a fake car insurance claim, you might face some consequences.
+If you try to make a fake car insurance claim, you will face some consequences.

 Even without legal issues, premiums could go up, making future insurance more costly.
 So, honesty with your insurance company is the best policy.